Last updated by The POOG on January 02, 2023.

 Chapter 5

 Chapter 5 deals with solutions from a global perspective.
-As they assert:
+As it asserts:

 A global consensus is essential for confronting the deeper problems, which cannot be resolved by unilateral actions on the part of individual countries.